openvax/mhcflurry/docs/intro.rst

 provides competitive accuracy with a fast and documented implementation.

-You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB or train a MHCflurry predictor on your own data.
+You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB (and a few other sources) or train a MHCflurry predictor on your own data.

 Currently only allele-specific prediction is implemented, in which separate models are trained for each allele.
 The released models therefore support a fixed set of common